Deep Empirical Risk Minimization in finance: looking into the future: Numerical Experiments

 \section{Numerical Experiments}

-In this section we present the numerical implementations of Example \ref{ex.utility}.
-We take $\lambda=1, r=0$ and as discussed in that example the return of the second period $Z_2=\zeta \eta$ where $\zeta$ is Gaussian with mean $18\%$ and volatility $0.44\%$\footnote{We have chosen the $\mu$ and $\sigma$ values randomly among those with $a^*$ close to one and which are neither too small or large.
+In this section we present the numerical implementations of Example~\ref{ex.utility}.
+We take $\lambda=1, r=0$ and as discussed in that example the return of the second period $Z_2=\zeta \eta$, where $\zeta$ is Gaussian with mean $18\%$ and volatility $0.44\%$\footnote{We have chosen the mean and the volatility values randomly among those with $a^*$ close to one and which are neither too small or large.
 For these parameter values, overlearning is not particularly easy.} and is independent of $Z_1$.
-Then, the optimal solution given in Example \ref{ex.utility} is $a^*=0.9297$.
-To focus the training on a compact input domain, $Z_1$ is distributed uniformly over $[-0.5, 0.5]^d$.
-We use the certainty equivalent $\ceq$ defined in Example \ref{ex.utility} to compare the performances of different actions.
+Then, the optimal solution given in Example~\ref{ex.utility} is $a^*=0.9297$ and $\ceq(v^*)=-a^*$.
+Moreover, for all parameters, $v^*_{nt}=1$ yielding $\ceq(v^*_{nt})=-\infty$.
+To focus the training on a compact input domain, $Z_1\in \R^d$ is distributed uniformly over the $d$-dimensional hypercube $[-0.5, 0.5]^d$.
+We use the certainty equivalent $\ceq$ defined in Example~\ref{ex.utility} to compare the performance of different actions.

 As our main goal is to illustrate the potential overlearning, we try to strike a balance between avoiding unnecessary tuning parameters while still implementing commonly accepted best practices.
-The simple but representative structure of the chosen example allows us to easily evaluate the trained feedback actions by comparing them to explicit formulae and also provides an understanding of the performance of this algorithm on a general class of decision problems.
+The simple but representative structure of the chosen example allows us to easily evaluate the trained feedback actions by comparing them to explicit formulae, and also provides an understanding of the performance of this algorithm on a general class of decision problems.
 We emphasize that our claim is not that overlearning cannot be alleviated in these problems, but that it does occur even with a seemingly reasonable learning setup and that one has to be aware of the possibility.
 Indeed some degree of tuning could possibly lead to improvement in this particular example, but such methods are not systematic, and it is not clear that they generalize when the ground truth is not available.
 Corollary~\ref{c.convergence} and Lemma~\ref{l.approximate} show that increasing the training set (and possibly the architecture complexity in a controlled manner) does provide a systematic method for improvement.
 This is also observed in the computations that follow.

 To describe our findings succinctly, let $a^*$ be the (constant) optimal feedback action and $A_{k,n}$ be the feedback action computed by the neural network $\cN_k$ on the training set $\cL_n$.
 Although the optimization algorithm is trying to compute the minimizer $A^*_{k,n}$ of \eqref{e.vkn}, in actual computations, the stochastic gradient algorithm is stopped before reaching $A^*_{k,n}$.
 Thus, $A_{k,n}$ depends not only on the training data $\cL_n$ and the network $\cN_k$ but also on the optimization procedure, in particular, the stopping rule.